Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 description: Tutorial 1 for Students to Access their Matrix accounts and setup a Linux environment
 ---

-# Objectives

-- Course introduction
-- Course Resources/Evaluation/Policies
-- Unix/Linux Background
-- Open source philosophy
-- Linux GUI and the terminal
-- The Matrix server
-- Accessing your Matrix Account
-- Using your Matrix Account

 # Tutorial 1: Using Your Matrix Server Account

 ## USING YOUR MATRIX SERVER ACCOUNT